At least 7 people injured after building collapses in New Haven, Connecticut - KESQ

 By Jeremy Ryan and Zoe Sottile, CNN

-(CNN) — At least seven people were injured after a building partially collapsed in New Haven, Connecticut, on Friday, according to officials.
+(CNN) — At least seven people were injured when a building they were working on partially collapsed in New Haven, Connecticut, on Friday, according to officials.

-The people injured were working at the building that was under construction when a portion of the second floor collapsed, Mayor Justin Elicker said in a news conference.
-Two of the victims were critically injured.
+The people injured were working at a seven-story residential building that was under construction when a portion of the second floor collapsed, Mayor Justin Elicker said in a news conference.
+Two of the victims have critical, life-threatening injuries.
 A total of 36 people were working at the site.

 The partial collapse occurred as workers were pouring concrete, Elicker said.
 Part of the second floor collapsed onto the first floor and into the basement.